 Pump benefits include fewer injections, the ability to give insulin easily for spontaneous events, with faster insulin adjustments for changes in eating, exercise, and activity.
 Unlike injections, a pump uses only a rapid-acting insulin.
 The large depot of long-acting insulin under the skin that is absorbed differently from day to day as temperature or activity changes is no longer needed.
 The infusion site stays in place for about three days rather than being injected into different locations with different absorption characteristics several times a day.
 Insulin stacking from previous boluses can be avoided for more consistent insulin activity.

 A pump offers convenience, more consistent insulin action from day to day, easier problem solving, easier tracking of insulin use, less hypoglycemia, less risk of hypoglycemia unawareness, and fewer morning highs.
-A built-in bolus calculator (BC) uses personalized settings to make bolus doses more accurate and glucoses more stable.
-In the background, important insulin dosing and glucose history gets recorded to solve control issues.
+A built-in bolus calculator (BC) uses personalized settings to make bolus doses more accurate and glucose more stable.
+In the background, important insulin dosing and glucose history get recorded to solve control issues.

 An insulin pump may seem complicated, but wearers quickly become advocates when they can finally match their needs with the right amount of insulin at the right time.
 Powered by AAA, AA, or rechargeable batteries, pumps benefit people of all ages, from infants to those in their 80s and 90s.